 What can be configured?

-- Can be enabled separately for mobile browsers (default: off)
+- Bandwidth detection can be enabled separately for mobile browsers (default: off).